How to Install Travertine Tile?

 Usually, it starts from the bottom and you take it to the upper level.
 Make sure the tiles are laid straight with a level tool.
 Mark the height of your first row with a pencil or chalk.

-Apply the layer of thin-set mortar or a tile adhesive that is exclusively designed for the heavy stone with a notched trowel.
-Evenly spread it to the wall in small sections.
+Apply a layer of thin-set mortar or a tile adhesive that is exclusively designed for heavy stone with a notched trowel.
+Evenly spread it on the wall in small sections.
 Make sure it doesn’t dry before you have time to set the tiles.

-Make sure each tile is evenly spaced between each other by gently pressing it into the adhesive.
+Make sure each tile is evenly spaced from the other by gently pressing it into the adhesive.
 Make sure the tiles are straight with a level.
 If you have a big wall, work in small sections.
 This is one of the common travertine tile installation mistakes where one will not focus on the straight and even level.
-Later on, they will notice uneven and tile lippage.
+Later on, they will notice uneven tile lippage.

 Setting Wall Tiles - Installing Travertine Tile